5 Signs Your Hip Has Poor Alignment

 - Ergonomic and lifestyle changes to help you understand what posture may be overloading your hip and causing the femur to have a more forward position.

-If you have any concern about your hips and would like to work with us we would love to help you.
+Our chiropractors have extensive knowledge in treating the hip joint as well as assessing your spine.
+If you have any concerns about your hips and would like to work with us we would love to help you.

 Hi, I’m Michael; Chiropractor, Dad, science enthusiast, active weightlifter and keen sportsman.
 I work with busy and active people who are struggling with pain to find relief from their symptoms so that they can return to an active lifestyle, get through their work day and their workouts without having to pop a pill so that they can feel happier and healthier in their body.